rezozero/rzdeployer/README.md

 * Clone current repository and `cd rzdeployer`
 * Install *Composer* : `curl -sS https://getcomposer.org/installer | php`
 * Run `php composer.phar install` to install dependencies and create the *autoloader*
-* Copy `conf/config.default.apache2.json` or `conf/config.default.nginx.json` to `conf/config.json`
+* Copy `conf/config.homebrew.yml` or `conf/config.default.yml` to `conf/config.yml`
 * Edit your own configuration
-* Be sure to have at least PHP 5.4 installed in CLI mode.
+* Be sure to have at least PHP 5.6 installed in CLI mode.
-* Run `sudo php app.php` (RZ Deployer must be run as super-user)
+* Run `bin/deployer` (RZ Deployer may be run as super-user when creating users)
 * Follow instructions
-* If you chose to install RZCMS, you must have access to private REZO ZERO Git repository (a password will be requested)

 ### Apache and PHP-FPM